WinVector/sigr/extras/utility_modeling/ROC_optimization.md

 vertical.
 This greatly hampers the legibility of the graph, and the reliability of picking off the ideal point graphically.
-For modern data science unbalanced problems are very common: advertisement click-through rates, account cancelation, fraud detection, and many others fall into this category.
+For modern data science unbalanced problems are very common: advertisement click-through rates, account cancellation, fraud detection, and many others fall into this category.

 The great advantage of the ROC system were: